 1

-Clarify that examining lymph nodes helps the physician determine the stage of the cancer.
-Staging provides information about how far the cancer has spread, which is critical for deciding the best treatment plan.
+Mention that examining these lymph nodes helps determine the stage of cancer, which is crucial for deciding the best treatment plan.

 Verified video answer for a similar problem: